 You will be asked to give the name and relationship of one person to be the primary contact.
 They can share information with the rest of your family as you choose.
+It is helpful to also provide a secondary contact in case we cannot reach your primary contact.
+It would be best if you choose someone who does not have the same phone number as you.
 Please give your health card to the registration clerk at each visit and notify them of any changes to your personal information such as your family doctor, address, phone number, etc.